ganeti/ganeti/doc/design-shared-storage-redundancy.rst

 .. contents:: :depth: 4

-This document describes how N+1 redundancy is achieved for instanes using shared storage.
+This document describes how N+1 redundancy is achieved for instances using shared storage.

 Current state and shortcomings